damianszczepanik/cucumber-reporting/README.md

 </dependency>
 ```

-Read this if you need further [detailed install and configuration](https://github.com/jenkinsci/cucumber-reports-plugin/wiki/Detailed-Configuration) instructions for using the Jenkins version of this project
+Read this if you need further [detailed configuration](https://github.com/jenkinsci/cucumber-reports-plugin/wiki/Detailed-Configuration) instructions for using the Jenkins version of this project

 ## Usage
 ```Java